 All linguistic entities are defined in the ontology part of the archetype.
 There are four major parts in an archetype ontology: term definitions, constraint definitions, term bindings and constraint bindings.
-The former two define the meanings of various terms and textual constraints which occur in the archetype; they are indexed with unique identifiers, which are used within the archetype definition body.
+The former two define the meanings of various terms and textual constraints which occur in the achetype; they are indexed with unique identifiers that are used within the archetype definition body.
 The latter two ontology sections describe the mappings of terms used internally to external terminologies.

-Archetype Specialisation
+Archetype specialization

-Archetypes may be specialised: an archetype is considered a specialisation of another archetype if it specifies that archetype as its parent, and only makes changes to its definition such that its constraints are 'narrower' than those of the parent.
-Any data created via the use of the specialised archetype shall be conformant both to it and to its parent.
+Archetypes may be specialized: an archetype is considered a specialization of another archetype if it specifies that archetype as its parent, and only makes changes to its definition such that its constraints are "narrower" than those of the parent.
+Any data created via the use of the specialized archetype shall be conformant both to it and to its parent.

-Every archetype has a 'specialisation depth'.
-Archetypes with no specialisation parent have depth 0, and specialised archetypes add one level to their depth for each step down a hierarchy required to reach them.
+Every archetype has a "specialization depth".
+Archetypes with no specialization parent have depth 0, and specialized archetypes add one level to their depth for each step down a hierarchy required to reach them.

-Archetype Composition
+Archetype composition